andriy-kudrya/react-spa-boilerplate/README.md

 Anything more complex is supposed to use middleware directly (e.g. error handling, synchronization with sessionStorage).

 # Error handling
 There is error middleware that handles synchronous and asynchronous errors.
-In case of asynchronous it expects that other middlewares in chain, including effects, return promise that rejects in case of errors.
-In a more complex case other middleware might need to handle errors by itself.
+In the case of asynchronous, it expects that other middlewares in a chain, including effects, return a promise that rejects in case of errors.
+In a more complex case, other middleware might need to handle errors by itself.

 # Learning curve
 JavaScript basics: